blex-max/PacRunner/README.md

 # PacRunner

 An ncurses reimagining of our favourite munching semicircle - as a sidescrolling runner game!
-YomYom!
 Implemented with Python curses.

 ## Dependencies